altrdev/docker-images/php/php7.2-external-tools/README.md

 - xsl
 - pdo_mysql

-There is also Composer and AWS CLI
+There are also Composer and AWS CLI

 ## Usage